PAWTUCKET, R.I. (AP) - Hasbro's fourth-quarter net income slipped, weighed down by some charges during the critical holiday selling period.

-The November and December holiday season are key for toy makers, because they can make 40 percent or more of their annual revenue then.
-But sales of traditional toys have been pressured as children turn more to electronic gadgets like tablets and smartphones.
+The November and December holiday season is important because companies can make 40 percent or more of their annual revenue then.

 Last month rival Mattel Inc.'s fourth-quarter results missed analysts' estimates as sales of toys like Barbie and Fisher-Price preschool items dropped.